 No one food regime is right for everyone.

-Natural Machines does not require users to purchase pre-filled food capsules to use Foodini.
+As a result, Natural Machines does not require users to purchase pre-filled food capsules to use Foodini.

 Foodini ships with empty stainless steel food capsules that you can fill with your fresh ingredients,